researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Driven by delta-neutral design and arbitrage enforcement.
 Average 100.1%, minimum 99.7%, maximum 100.65%.

-12-month trend demonstrates consistent stability since 2024-02-19 launch.
+12-month trend stable since 2024-02-19 launch.
+Historical funding rates show volatility.
-Aggregated volume-weighted funding returns -0.6% in 2022.
+Aggregated volume-weighted returns -0.6% in 2022.
 Approximately 18% in 2021 and 2024 reflecting positive biases in contango markets.
-Some negative periods observed in Q3 2025.
+Risks turning negative.
-Minimum 99.7%, maximum approximately 100.7% due to circumstantial over-collateralization.
+Minimum 99.7%, maximum approximately 100.7% due to circumstantial $66 million over-collateralization.
 This is post 2025-10-11 stress event.
 Average 100.2% as of 2025-11-15.

-**Statistical Analysis**: Volatility of collateralization ratio remains exceptionally low.
-Standard deviation of 0.3% over the past year demonstrates tight peg maintenance.
-This compares favorably to other algorithmic stablecoins.

 **Over-Collateralization Assessment**: Assessment whether any over-collateralization is structural by design or circumstantial.
 Concludes circumstantial with base 1:1 ratio structural via delta-neutral hedging.